- About Us

 Linux Working Environment

 For the class, we will provide you with computer accounts on a Linux system.
-For your own use until then, you can get a bootable liveDVD with many of the tools we use in class here: http://fossee.in/download
+For your own use until then, you can install a complete scientific Python environment such as Enthought or Anaconda (Google for these, they're free).

 You do not have to do all your work in the Linux environment, but you will need to learn enough about Linux to navigate and manipulate files because you will need to pass in homework by placing it in a certain directory, and it needs to run in our environment.
 Most students therefore choose to use our environment.
 There are handouts on learning Linux in the class files, linked above, and many other resources online.

-Also, it will be very beneficial (almost necessary) to have a laptop and bring it to class.
+Also, it is necessary to have a laptop and bring it to class.
 We use VNC and SSH to get into our Linux machine securely, so you will need to install these on the first day of class or before.
 There are several install recipes available in the class files, linked above.
 You are responsible for managing your own computer during the class.
 These recipes are provided on an as-is basis only.
 You will not need to install Linux on your own machine and only a few students do.

 If you have any questions, please ask!